-The fourth-generation Lexus LS received a mild visual and specification refresh for the 2010 model year, but in October 2012 order books were opened to purchase the comprehensively facelifted version that remains on sale today.
+The fourth-generation Lexus LS received a mild visual and specification refresh for the 2010 model year, but in October 2012 order books were opened to purchase the comprehensively facelifted version.
 This substantial update introduced the distinctive spindle grille arrangement to the front end and a number of further advancements, including an F Sport model with a host of chassis and visual upgrades.

-Over the course of its development and production, the current Lexus LS has developed the core concept of human-centred engineering and advanced functionality that has been a hallmark of all previous LS models.
-It also reflects the way society has developed, responding to the needs of new customers who demand the best in safety and environmental performance.
+Over the course of its development and production, the fourth-generation Lexus LS developed the core concept of human-centred engineering and advanced functionality that has been a hallmark of all previous LS models.
+It also reflected the way society developed, responding to the needs of new customers who demanded the best in safety and environmental performance.